asaah18/video-music-remover/README.md

 ## setup

 - install [ffmpeg](https://ffmpeg.org) in your device
-- install dependncies using pipenv
+- install dependencies using pipenv

 ## usage